 Dealing with sick Betta fishes can be difficult – not only because their dazzling colors are threatened, but because the creature we care about is obviously suffering.
-The horrifying question, “Why is my Betta fish turning white?” can worry any Betta owner.
+The horrifying question, “Why is my Betta fish turning white and losing color?” can worry any Betta owner.

-Betta fish can lose their coloration because of various reasons, such as stress, diseases like fin rot or columnaris, and parasites like anchor worms or ich.
+Your Betta fish may be turning white and losing color due to various reasons, such as stress, diseases like fin rot or columnaris, and parasites like anchor worms or ich.

-But don’t worry, this article will discuss the various reasons why a Betta fish turns white and provide solutions that you can do to restore your Betta’s health.
+But don’t worry, this article will discuss the various reasons why a Betta fish turns white and loses color and provide solutions that you can do to restore your Betta’s health.

 Why Is My Betta Fish Turning White?